 - Communication training provided

-Collaboration with other service providers ensures shared clients are given the best overall service.
+Service providers work together so that the best service is received in all areas of the client’s life.
+Collaboration among service providers ensures shared clients are given the best overall service.
 The collaboration may include services such as program coordination, home life, health and wellness, and day service.
-Providers work together so that the best service is received in all areas of the client’s life.
 Teams meet semi-annually to evaluate client progression and are in regular communication with one another.

-Numerous volunteer sites are available for individuals from the Day Services For Adults program to choose to volunteer.
+Numerous volunteer sites are available for individuals from the Day Services For Adults program to choose from.
 The Arc of Evansville has a strong working relationship with many non-profits, and we work together to build a community that values all individuals.
-Community interaction assists clients in building social skills, improving independence, and strengthening self-confidence.
+Community interaction assists clients in:

 The Day Services For Adults program follows best practices in the field of service delivery for people with disabilities.
 The program is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), whose purpose is to promote the quality, value, and optimal outcomes of services.